+- [] VOTE FOR the nominees listed [] VOTE WITHHELD for the above nominees listed above - 2.
 In their discretion, upon any other business which may properly come before the meeting or any adjournments or postponements thereof.

-This proxy when properly executed will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be
+This proxy when properly executed will be voted in the manner directed herein by the undersigned shareholder.
+If no direction is made, this proxy will be voted FOR the election as Class I Directors of the nominees of the Board of Directors.

-The undersigned acknowledges receipt of the accompanying Proxy Statement dated September , 1997.
+The undersigned acknowledges receipt of the accompanying Proxy Statement dated September $\,$ , 1997.